Yschenko/data_mining_project/README.md

 scraper is a python code to scrape web page, and write the data to csv file.

-In this time we scrape page from Ebay, with electric guitars to bay. for each guitar we collects its name, price and picture.
+In this time we scrape page from Ebay, with electric guitars to bay.

+The data that we collected this the scraper stored in MySQL database. sql_writer.py is the code that store the data in the DB.

 ## Installations

 All needed installations are showed in requirements.txt file that added to this project.

 The main package to install is bs4
-Also install reuests to download the page from the Internet.
+Also install requests to download the page from the Internet.

 The built-in packages csv and os are also in use, mike sure you have them.

   pip install bs4
   pip install requests

+for store the data in sql database the followed libs are needed: pandas, pymysql.cursors

 ## usage - general